wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - Copy the whole `main.js` file into the online script editor.
 - Delete all the import statements.
 Add a `main();` statement calling the main script function.
 - Write your script recipe in the `main()` function.
 All the defined utility functions and subroutines can be used.
 - This produce a too long link to share.
-To share it you flatten it into a regular instruction recipe
+To share it you flatten it into a regular instruction recipe.

 ### beta version